guermonprez/intel-academic-IoT-course/setup_edison.md

 npm install -g browserify
 npm install -g cli
 npm install -g rolling-spider
-npm install -g sleep
 ```

-AFTER you installed your packages, you can upgrade nodejs :
+AFTER you installed your packages, you can upgrade nodejs, but you may have problems updating the mraa package later if you do so.
+So update nodejs only if you need to. :
 ```
 opkg install nodejs nodejs-npm nodejs-dev
 ```